Harry Potter Movies Drinking Game - Hair of the Dog

 Thematically Accurate

 Just as recognizable as the films themselves is the musical theme that the genius John Williams created 20+ years ago.
 Williams is responsible for so many iconic musical themes of films, it’s difficult to imagine another composer who has had a more pronounced impact on film in the past 50+ years.
-There are many other composers out there deserving of praise who I personally prefer to Williams, but his talent and influence is undeniable.
+There are many other composers out there deserving of praise who I personally prefer to Williams, but his talent and influence are undeniable.
 For that, I propose a toast for every time I hear the Harry Potter theme song, in his honor.

 • Take a sip of your drink whenever the iconic Harry Potter theme starts playing.